cloudfoundry-attic/garden-windows/README.md

 # Garden Windows
 (Windows backend for Garden)

-For more information on Diego and Garden, pleasd refer to: [Garden](https://github.com/cloudfoundry-incubator/garden).
+For more information on Diego and Garden, please refer to: [Garden](https://github.com/cloudfoundry-incubator/garden).

 ## Development requirements